Redline - report a biosecurity breach

 REDLINE 1800 803 006

-The Department of Agriculture and Water Resources Redline is a free call service for people to confidentially report information about suspected breaches of Australian biosecurity, meat or food inspection laws.
+The Department of Agriculture, Water and the Environment Redline is a free call service for people to confidentially report information about suspected breaches of Australian biosecurity, meat or food inspection laws.
 Breaches of Australian biosecurity, meat or food inspection laws include illegal importation, providing fraudulent or misleading documentation, and bypassing directions given by the department.

 Reporting on the department's Redline